2026-04-24 23:32:35 | EST

 Stock Analysis

-Linde plc (LIN) - Q1 2026 Earnings Preview: Limited Upside and Bearish Risks Ahead of Pre-Market Print - Equity Raise
+Linde plc (LIN) - Q1 2026 Earnings Preview: Limited Upside and Bearish Risks Ahead of Pre-Market Print - High Interest Stocks

 LIN - Stock Analysis

-US stock competitive benchmarking and market share trend analysis to understand relative company performance.
-Our competitive analysis helps you identify which companies are winning or losing market share in their industries.
+US stock product cycle analysis and innovation pipeline tracking to understand future growth drivers and upcoming catalysts for stock appreciation.
+Our product research helps you identify companies with upcoming catalysts that could drive significant stock price appreciation in the future.
+We provide product pipeline analysis, innovation scoring, and catalyst tracking for comprehensive coverage.
+Find future winners with our comprehensive product cycle analysis and innovation tracking tools for growth investing.
 Linde plc (LIN), the $229.3 billion global leader in industrial gases, is scheduled to release fiscal first-quarter 2026 earnings results before the U.S. market open on Friday, May 1, 2026.
 While consensus analyst estimates point to 8.1% year-over-year (YoY) earnings per share (EPS) growth and the s

 Live News